Emulate a slow block device with dm-delay

 One file descriptor to rule them all: epoll

-To combine several sources of notifications delivered with file descriptors in a single event loop, you can use the epoll API.
+The epoll API allows to multiplex several sources of notifications delivered with file descriptors in a single event loop.

 After that, a call to epoll_wait() waits for events on the epoll file descriptor.
 On return, epoll_wait() fills one or several epoll_event structures.
-The data.fd attribute of an epoll_event indicates which file descriptor is ready.
+The data.fd attribute in epoll_event indicates which file descriptor is ready.

 The following snippet shows how multiple file descriptors can be monitored in a single event loop: